OmarSenger/Travel_Agency_SignUp_Shaft/README.md

 It is the happy scenario that the user can sign up normally without any problems .

-# Alor Reporting Tool
+# Allure Reporting Tool

-Shaft Engine use an Amazing reporting tool calls Alor that write your test cases steps in details and give you a GIF about the steps happened .
+Shaft Engine use an Amazing reporting tool calls Allure that write your test cases steps in details and give you a GIF about the steps happened .

-Alor has a great and easy gui that gives you a chart about the percentage of the failed test cases and successfull one .
+Allure has a great and easy gui that gives you a chart about the percentage of the failed test cases and successfull one .

 # Video for running the script